Lullabot/drupal9ci/README.md

  * [GitHub Actions](#github-actions)
  * [Bitbucket Pipelines](#bitbucket)

-To install, simply run the respective installer and allow the CI provider that you chose to watch repository changes to start building on every pull request.

 If you want to test an individual module instead of a Drupal project, see Andrew Berry's [drupal_tests](https://github.com/deviantintegral/drupal_tests).